Donald Trump’s Oscars 2017 Reaction: Casts Surprising Blame But Doesn’t Tweet

-Donald Trump’s Oscars 2017 reaction is here, and it’s what you would expect: while many were waiting for a tweet on Donald Trump’s twitter account, regarding the Oscars blunder, the president chose to respond to the fiasco in two interviews instead.
+Donald Trump’s Oscars 2017 reaction is here, and it’s what you would expect.
+While many were waiting for a tweet on Donald Trump’s Twitter account regarding the Oscars blunder, the president chose to respond to the fiasco in two interviews instead.

 According to Trump, who spoke with conservative news website Breitbart shortly after the event, politics are to blame for the mistake at the end of the Oscars 2017 ceremony.
-During the ceremony, many jokes were aimed at the President, and even though he chose not to tweet, Donald Trump did have something to say about those jokes and the racism accusations against him.
+During the ceremony, many jokes were aimed at the president, and even though he chose not to tweet, Donald Trump did have something to say about those jokes and the racism accusations against him.

-While many jokes and political statements did revolve around Donald Trump during the Oscars 2017 ceremony, it will mostly be remembered for the blunder at the end, when La La Land was mistakenly announced as the winner of Best Picture award, only to be corrected moments later, when the award actually went to Moonlight.
+While many jokes and political statements did revolve around Donald Trump during the Oscars 2017 ceremony, it will mostly be remembered for the blunder at the end, when La La Land was mistakenly announced as the winner of Best Picture award, only to be corrected moments later when the award actually went to Moonlight.
 PricewaterhouseCoopers (PWC), the accounting firm responsible for counting the Oscars’ ballots and the safekeeping of the envelopes, later issued an apology for the error.

 Donald Trump’s reaction to the Oscars 2017 blunder soon followed, calling it sad, and actually blaming all those Donald Trump jokes.